Bachelor of Data Science Degrees

 Online Programs for Bachelor's Degrees in Data Science

-There are not many online programs available for students that are looking for an undergraduate degree in data science.
-Many institutions will require the student to pursue their studies on campus as it is difficult to maintain a full course load for multiple years that requires general education and other university requirements in addition to the discipline selected.
+However, many institutions will require the student to pursue their studies on campus as it is difficult to maintain a full course load for multiple years that requires general education and other university requirements in addition to the discipline selected.

 A few universities based in the Midwest have regional accreditation and offer a full Bachelor's degree completely online.
 These are available across the United States with little to no requirements for on-campus residency.
 The vast majority of Bachelor's degrees with a discipline in data science will be held on campus with some flexibility in online coursework with the major or in general education courses.